soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-DestinyObjectiveGrantStyle.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Some Objectives provide perks, generally as part of providing some kind of interesting modifierfor a Challenge or Quest.
+Some Objectives provide perks, generally as part of providing some kind of interesting modifier for a Challenge or Quest.
 This indicates when the Perk is granted.

 ## Schema
 * **Schema Type:** Enum